ADITYAKOKATE/Restaurant-Website-And-Management-System/README.md

 ## 🍛 Project Mission
-**Premacha Wada** is dedicated to preserving the authenticity of Maharashtrian street food while leveraging cutting-edge technology to provide a world-class customer experience.
+**Premacha Wada** is dedicated to preserving the authenticity of Maharashtrian cuisine while leveraging cutting-edge technology to provide a world-class customer experience.

 *Developed with precision for high-performance restaurant operations.*